 EU citizenship by descent is primarily available to individuals who have at least one parent who was a citizen of an EU country at the time of their birth.

-However, some European countries extend eligibility to more distant ancestors, including grandparents and great-grandparents, under specific conditions.
-If you want to obtain European citizenship and, by extension, get an EU passport to move freely throughout other EU countries, there are a few requirements.
+However, some European countries extend eligibility to more distant ancestors, including grandparents and great-grandparents, but under specific conditions.
+If you want to obtain European citizenship and, by extension, get an EU passport to move freely throughout other EU countries, there are a few requirements:

 Eligibility Criteria

 Grandparents and Beyond: Certain countries permit individuals to claim citizenship based on their grandparents or even great-grandparents.
-Although this is less common, it often involves more intricate documentation to establish the lineage.
-For instance, Italy and Ireland are countries where citizenship can potentially be claimed through grandparents or great-grandparents if the lineage can be adequately documented and specific conditions are met.
+It often involves more intricate documentation in order to establish proof of lineage.
+For instance, Italy and Ireland are countries where citizenship can potentially be claimed through grandparents or great-grandparents if the lineage is adequately documented and specific conditions are met.

 Applicants typically need to provide a range of documents to support their claims, depending on the EU country.
 These may include:

-Birth Certificates: To prove direct lineage to the ancestor who has/had European citizenship.
+- Birth Certificates: To prove direct lineage to the ancestor who currently has or had European citizenship in the past.

 Special Circumstances